 Why Do They Look So Beautiful?

-However there is an equal alternative to Fujiflex®.
+However, there is an equal alternative to Fujiflex®.
 I would like to show you a breakdown of the acrylic face-mount prints that I offer, complete with some background and a diagram to show you the differences.
-Again, you be the judge.

 Lumachrome® TruLife® Acrylic Face-mount Prints